- About Us

 Promoting entrepreneurship and small business development is a growing strategy for job creation and economic development in Tennessee communities.
 The one-and-a-half day Tennessee Entrepreneurship and Small Business Development Course will explore the economic impact of small businesses on local and regional economies; needs of entrepreneurs and small businesses and available resources to assist them; effective networks and strategies to support entrepreneurship and small business development.

-The class is one of a series of economic development courses, provided by UT Center for Industrial Services (CIS), designed to share best practices and trends with Tennessee’s economic development practitioners, private industry leaders, community leaders and elected officials.
+This course is one of a series of economic development courses, provided by UT Center for Industrial Services (UT CIS), designed to share best practices and trends with Tennessee’s economic development practitioners, private industry leaders, community leaders and elected officials.

 The registration fee covers course materials, instruction, selected meals and refreshment breaks.
 It does not cover hotel and other travel expenses.
 Registration is limited to 35 participants and is filled on a first come-first served basis.